rockygao2020/WeatherProgram/README.md

 # What I Learned

-* Using data structures/algorithms to efficiently organize data
+* Use data structures/algorithms to efficiently organize data
 * Object Oriented Programming and Design
 * API calling basics